imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 easy to see how this might work.

 As a child I remember my family's praising me for being 'brainy'.
-They gave me positive feedback for being 'right' and I learned to hide my ignorance of things so as never to appear wrong.
+They gave me positive feedback for being right and I learned to hide my ignorance of things so as never to appear wrong.
 As long as I appeared to be right all the time I felt like I was winning, but I was actually losing.
-I've had a whole lifetime missing answers to questions I didn't ask.
+I've spent most of my life missing answers to questions I didn't ask.
 I became lazy, unconsciously thinking that my smarts would allow me to coast through life.

-Once I was free of a culture principally concerned with measuring and rewarding rightness (you guessed it - School), I had a hard time knowing how to fit in or do well, and it would take years of adjustments before I felt any kind of success.
-It came as a small comfort to learn that I was not alone - in fact it is well understood now that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness, and for precisely the reasons outlined above.
+Once I was done with School, and with it a culture principally concerned with measuring and rewarding rightness, I had a hard time knowing how to fit in or do well.
+It would take years of adjustments before I felt any kind of success.
+Whenever something became hard, I'd try something new, and I was always disappointed to find that opportunities were not handed to me simply because I was 'smart'.

+It came as a small comfort to learn that I was not alone - in fact it is well understood now that children who are praised for hard work will be more successful than those that are praised for correctness or cleverness.

-But things get more interesting when you examine rightness in the interactions between people.
+I still don't fully grasp the extent to which these experiences have shaped my thinking and my behavior, but I have understood it well enough to have turned things around somewhat, applied myself, and have some awareness of my rectifying behavior, even if I can't always anticipate it.

+None of this can happen in isolation, however, and it is most interesting when we examine cultures of rightness as groups of people.
 What I'm especially interested in right now is the fact that I don't believe I've ever seen such a high concentration of people who are utterly driven by the need to be right _all the time_ as in the tech industry.

-What are the important ways that being right manifest itself negatively in the workplace?
+Let's look at some of the different ways that being right has manifest itself negatively in the workplace.

 ### On Leadership and Teamwork